SnehalTikare/overlay-network-simulation-chord-can-using-akka/README.md

 ## Utils package:
 ## Simulation Utils:
 The Simulation object has various methods which are used to simulate the Chord Algorithm and generate user requests for read and write operations.
-* **createChordRing:** This method creates all the nodes in the chord ring as Server Actors.
+* **createChordRing:** This method creates all the nodes in the chord ring as Server com.CHORD.Actors.
 The number of nodes to be created is specified in the application.conf file.
 A reference to all the actor nodes created is stored globally.
 Once they are created, the nodes are added to the chord ring by using joinRing() message of ServerActor.

-* **createUsers:** This method creates User Actors.
+* **createUsers:** This method creates User com.CHORD.Actors.
 The number of user actors to be created is specified in application.conf file.

 * **getRandomNode:** It returns a randomly chosen node from the list of created nodes.